Creating A To Do List In WordPress

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have chosen ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this area and assign items to other users …
+If you have chosen ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this section and assign to-do items to other users …

 You can configure the following settings in this section: